helm/helm/docs/install.md

 From there, you should be able to run the client: `helm help`.

-### From Homebrew (Mac OSX)
+### From Homebrew (macOS)

-Members of the Kubernetes community have contributed a Helm cask built to Homebrew.
+Members of the Kubernetes community have contributed a Helm formula build to Homebrew.
 This formula is generally up to date.

 ```
-brew cask install helm
+brew install kubernetes-helm
 ```

 (Note: There is also a formula for emacs-helm, which is a different